wnobles/metis-project2-webscraping-regression/README.md

 ### Project Title
 What Kind of Whiskey Gets High User Ratings?
 ### Description
-Data collection through web scraping on various whiskeys that includes average user rating will be used to try to predict the attributes that go into making a well-received whiskey.
+Data collection of various attributes for different whiskeys through web scraping from the Total Wine website will be used to train a linear regression model that predicts the average user rating for a certain bottle.
 ### Features and Target Variables
 * Name
 * Number of Reviews